AdobeDocs/analytics.en/help/components/dimensions/custom-link.md

 ---
 # Custom link

 The 'Custom link' [dimension](overview.md) reports the names of custom links implemented on your site.
 Custom links are a flexible tracking mechanism for any interaction that is not a file download or outbound navigation.
-Common examples include button clicks, internal navigation, form interactions, and video events.
+Common examples include button clicks, internal navigation, or form interactions.
 This dimension is valuable when you want to understand which of these interactions visitors engage with most.

 ## Populate this dimension with data